 So far, the fleet department has decreased fuel consumption by 5%—even as the fleet grew.
-This is the equivalent to 28,000 gallons of fuel saved, about $70,500 in savings, and a reduction of 380,000 pounds of CO2 emissions over a six-month period.
+This is the equivalent to 28,000 gallons of fuel saved, about $70,500 in savings over a six-month period.

 The police and fire rescue departments are tasked with emergency preparedness.
 Because the City of Fort Lauderdale experiences average temperatures ranging from 60°F to 90°F, they have to take safety precautions both with medications in emergency vehicles and with their police dog K9 units.